Antiseptic technology for alcohol-free applications

 In September 2016, the FDA announced a ban on nineteen ingredients in consumer antibacterial soaps citing a lack of evidence for safety and effectiveness.
 A ban on three additional ingredients, including benzalkonium chloride, was deferred to allow ongoing studies to be completed.

 Benzalkonium chloride is classified as a Category III antiseptic active ingredient by the USA FDA.
 Ingredients are categorized as Category III when “available data are insufficient to classify as safe and effective, and further testing is required”.

-Water, Benzalkonium Chloride, Polyvinyl Alcohol, Ethyl Alcohol, Phenoxyethanol, Ethylhexylglycerin
+Water, Benzalkonium Chloride, Polyvinyl Alcohol, Ethanol, Phenoxyethanol, Ethylhexylglycerin

 |BKC Assay (HPLC) (Wt.%)||20 ± 2|